lolcat-max/Quantum/readme.md

 - Uses RTIL as a photonically sensitive liquid generating charge carriers on optical excitation.
 - Employs an optical cavity with diffuser to sustain photon gas modes and enhance coherence.
-- Converts photonic coherence into electrical signals using a photodiode + transimpedance amplifier.
+- Converts photonic coherence into electrical signals using a photodiode + transimpedance amplifiers.
 - Arduino-based control of laser modulation and real-time calibration with continuous data acquisition.
 - Tunable coherence dynamics by adjusting laser power, temperature, and environmental factors.
 - Educational and research platform for quantum coherence and photonic liquid state phenomena.